Sustainability – the new societal and business imperative

 Identifying sustainable ways to meet the rising global demand for food is a significant challenge for the coming decades.
 The aquaculture industry is essential to meeting that goal.
 New approaches including the productivity and sustainability advantages offered by FeedKind® protein provide important tools for that effort.

-Calysta is creating new pathways to sustainable food.
-Calysta is achieving this using novel biological processes able to convert readily-available natural resources into high value products to meet rising global demand.
+Calysta is creating new pathways to sustainable feed, using novel biological processes able to convert readily-available natural resources into high value products to meet rising global demand.

 New Source of Sustainable Protein